 Messrs.
-McNamara, Williams, O'Toole and Tucker received Company contributions in the Excess Benefit Plan for the plan year 2014 in the amounts set forth in the Nonqualified Deferred Compensation Table.
-Also as set forth in the Nonqualified Deferred Compensation Table, Messrs.
-Williams and O'Toole have each elected to defer a portion of his 2014 compensation to the Excess Benefit Plan and have also received Company contributions in such plan.
+McNamara, Williams, Westfall, and Ms. Dallob received Company contributions in the Excess Benefit Plan and Mr. Lee received Company contributions in the Roto-Rooter Deferred Compensation Plan for the plan year 2017 in the amounts set forth in the Nonqualified Deferred Compensation Table.
+Also as set forth in the Nonqualified Deferred Compensation Table, Mr. Williams elected to defer a portion of his 2017 compensation to the Excess Benefit Plan and has also received Company contributions in such plan.